KDE/kreenshot-editor/README.md

 TODO: what happens on active image operation? scene()->saveCurrentKreenItemsSelection(); // TODO: ok here and below?
 +        // TODO: reenable!!!
+document.applyProperties: do not do anything if there are no properties that have changed
+- MOVE todo to another file

 - QUndostack, Undo, Redo
     - first: MoveItemCmd (see uncommitted code; does not compile yet)